-In the IP Main A tab you can set up IP address and port number for the Main video outgoing stream for the primary IP Media Network Port.
-The transport standard for Main video is also selected in this tab.
+In the IP Main tab you can set up IP address and port number for the Main video outgoing stream for the Primary and Secondary IP Media Network Port.
+The transport standard (protocol) for Main video is also selected in this tab next to the PID (Payload ID).
+JPEG XS compression can be selected as well for main Video.